rafael-leveque/crops-growth-analysis/NOTES.md

 ## Database choice

-Three kind of storage are possible:
+Three main solutions are available for storing data:

-- PostgreSQL : popular sql database.
-Useful for complex queries and sql requests.
+- SQL Database : Useful for complex queries and sql requests.
+(Example: Postgresql, CloudSQL, BigQuery, etc.)
-- MongoDB : popular nosql database.
-Useful for storing json data and scaling.
+- NoSQL Document Database : Useful for storing json data and scaling.
+(Example: MongoDB, Firestore, etc.)
-- Minio + Backend : popular object storage.
-Useful for storing large files and keep light data in a database.
+- Object Storage : Useful for storing large files and keep light data in a database.
+(Example: Minio, Cloud Storage, S3, etc.)

+The choice will depend on the needs.
+A project may use multiple databases to store different types of data for different purposes.

 ## Visualization